NVIDIA-Merlin/HugeCTR/sparse_operation_kit/notebooks/ReadMe.md

 This directory contains a set of Jupyter Notebook demos for SparseOperationKit.

 ## Prerequisites ##
 Before trying the notebooks here, you have to follow [these instructions](../../notebooks/README.md#Quickstart) to prepare the operating environment.
-Summarized bellow:
+Summarized below:
 + Pull the NGC Docker
 ```shell
 $ docker pull nvcr.io/nvidia/merlin/merlin-tensorflow-training:21.09